 Ask For a Review

-Next, have someone review your newly composed resume, and prompt them with questions to look for.
+Next, have someone review your newly composed resume, share with them that you have no relevant experience, and prompt them with questions to look for.
 You can ask them things such as: “If you were doing the hiring would you be able to make a parallel between my skills and the skills required to perform the job successfully?”
 Are there other things that you can see that I left out that could help portray I would be a good fit for this job?”.
 Doing this will allow them to review it with the mindset of a hiring manager and provide you with relevant feedback and suggestions before sending it out.